-Containerships and vehicle carriers were the most affected ship types and are showing today a negative variation of -59.9% and -69.8% compared with 2019 from China to EU.
-In the opposite direction, that is from EU to China, the conclusions are similar with a negative variation of -62.9% and -62.4%, respectively.
-Only bulk carriers have a positive variation (+3.7%) but general cargo ships and gas carriers are not too far of the magnitude of the port call activity of 2019 in absolute terms (24 calls vs 22 calls and 24 calls vs 19 calls).
-The impact is still very much concentrated in containerships and vehicle carriers.
+Containerships is the most affected ship type showing today a negative variation of -68.7% compared with 2019 from China to EU.
+Vehicle carriers have recovered in February to a positive variation of +1.6%.
+In the opposite direction, that is from EU to China, the conclusions are similar for containerships with a variation of -67.2%, however for Vehicle carriers there is still a negative variation and -65.8%.

+From EU to China only bulk carriers have a positive variation (+9.3%) but this is not the case from China to EU with a negative variation of -18.8%.
+The impact is still in any case much concentrated in containerships and vehicle carriers.